 LISTEN IN: Paul Mainieri

-With the start of the 2013 season roughly a month away, LSU baseball coach Paul Mainieri joined Jeff Palermo, Cody Worsham and Richard Fischer on Tiger Rag Radio Tuesday night.
+With the beginning of spring ball just around the corner, LSU baseball coach Paul Mainieri joined Tiger Rag Radio Tuesday night.

 CLICK HERE to listen to Tiger Rag Radio’s interview with Paul Mainieri in its entirety.